Tarsicio Aguado

-Tarsicio Aguado Arriazu, sometimes known as Tarsi (born 16 October 1994), is a Spanish professional footballer who plays as a midfielder for Cultural y Deportiva Leonesa.
+Tarsicio Aguado Arriazu (born 16 October 1994), sometimes known as Tarsi, is a Spanish professional footballer who plays as a midfielder for Alcorcón.

 Club career

 Born in Murchante, Navarre, Tarsi graduated from Real Zaragoza's youth setup, after stints with UDA Gramenet, RCD Espanyol and CF Badalona.
 He made his senior debuts with the former's reserves in the 2012–13 campaign, in Segunda División B.

 On 20 January 2013 Tarsi played his first match as a professional, replacing injured Apoño in the 27th minute of a 0–2 La Liga loss at Real Valladolid.

 On 12 July 2016, after being released by the Aragonese side, he signed a two-year deal with Athletic Bilbao.
 After two seasons as a regular with the reserves, he was released by Athletic Bilbao when his contract expired in July 2018.

-On 31 July 2021, he joined to Primera División RFEF club Calahorra.
+On 31 July 2021, Tarsi joined to Primera División RFEF club Calahorra.

 Personal life

 His father, also known as Tarsi, played as a midfielder in the 1980s and 90s, mainly for clubs in the Catalonia region.